 That said, it is important to know that the break-even for commercial panels is very quick compared to domestic panels.
-This is mainly because commercial panels generate a larger amount of electricity in a very short time.
+This is mainly because commercial panels generate more electricity in a very short time.

 Dependent on Weather

 If the weather condition is poor, the efficiency of the solar PV system will decline.
-This means if it is cloudy, extremely sunny, or snowy, the efficiency will be compromised.
+This means the efficiency will be compromised if it is cloudy, extremely sunny, or snowy.
 It is also crucial to remember that overexposure to sunlight can be bad for the system.
-This leads to overheating of the solar panels, which can damage the solar cells.
+This leads to overheating the solar panels, damaging the solar cells.

 Due to this disadvantage, you might not get consistent energy conversion throughout the year.
-However, solar panels are capable of producing energy even during winters or when there is indirect sunlight.
+However, solar panels can produce energy even during winter or when there is indirect sunlight.
 Hence, the solar PV system will still be functional.

 Sunlight is renewable energy that helps generate solar energy for running different electrical appliances.
 Solar power is not just restricted to households but is used in commercial sectors as well.

 Solar power contributes to cost savings of energy prices and makes you independent from the utility system.
-You will also be making a great environmental impact by opting for green and clean energy.
+You will also greatly impact the environment by opting for green and clean energy.

-If you wish to go for solar installation in your business, it is best to get in touch with a professional installer.
+If you wish to go for solar installation in your business, it is best to contact a professional installer.
 The installer will guide you on the right path and choose the correct solar PV system for your business.

-With the right solar system, you will be able to make a huge change to your business efficiency and get interesting financial benefits that would not have been possible with the utility system.
+With the right solar system, you can make a huge change to your business efficiency and get interesting financial benefits that would not have been possible with the utility system.